core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 6. Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence.

-7. Rebuild the OSCORE protected CoAP request, as the EDHOC + OSCORE request where the payload is replaced with the OSCORE ciphertext extracted at step 6.
+7. Rebuild the OSCORE-protected CoAP request, as the EDHOC + OSCORE request where the payload is replaced with the OSCORE ciphertext extracted at step 6.
 Then, remove the EDHOC option.

-8. Decrypt and verify the OSCORE protected CoAP request rebuilt at step 7, as per {{Section 8.2 of RFC8613}}, by using the OSCORE Security Context established at step 5.
+8. Decrypt and verify the OSCORE-protected CoAP request rebuilt at step 7, as per {{Section 8.2 of RFC8613}}, by using the OSCORE Security Context established at step 5.

    If the decrypted request includes an EDHOC option but it does not include an OSCORE option, the Server MUST stop processing the request and MUST reply with a 4.00 (Bad Request) error response.

 9. Deliver the CoAP request resulting from step 8 to the application.

-If steps 4 (EDHOC processing) and 8 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE protected response, in order for the Client to achieve key confirmation (see {{Section 5.4.2 of I-D.ietf-lake-edhoc}}).
+If steps 4 (EDHOC processing) and 8 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE-protected response, in order for the Client to achieve key confirmation (see {{Section 5.4.2 of I-D.ietf-lake-edhoc}}).
 The usage of EDHOC message_4 as defined in {{Section 5.5 of I-D.ietf-lake-edhoc}} is not applicable to the approach defined in this document.

 If step 4 (EDHOC processing) fails, the server discontinues the protocol as per {{Section 5.4.3 of I-D.ietf-lake-edhoc}} and responds with an EDHOC error message with error code 1, formatted as defined in {{Section 6.2 of I-D.ietf-lake-edhoc}}.
 In particular, the CoAP response conveying the EDHOC error message MUST have Content-Format set to application/edhoc defined in {{Section 9.12 of I-D.ietf-lake-edhoc}}.

 If step 4 (EDHOC processing) is successfully completed but step 8 (OSCORE processing) fails, the same OSCORE error handling as defined in {{Section 8.2 of RFC8613}} applies.

+### Supporting Block-wise {#server-blockwise}

+If Block-wise {{RFC7959}} is supported, the following applies, the Server takes the additional following step before any other in {{server-processing}}.

+A. If Block-wise is present in the request, then process the Outer Block options according to {{RFC7959}}, until all blocks of the request have been received (see {{Section 4.1.3.4 of RFC8613}}).

 ## Example of EDHOC + OSCORE Request # {#example}